harryviennot/backend-enpyco/README.md

 - ✅ All dependencies installed and up-to-date
 - ✅ Database schema with vector search capability
 - ✅ PostgreSQL functions for RAG operations
+- ✅ Docker & Docker Compose setup
+- ✅ Redis for caching on port 6380 (optional)

 ### Next Steps